MetanoKid/coding-scars/_drafts/sublime-syntax-highlighting.md

   scope: acsl.debug
 {% endhighlight %}

 This way we only match tags until the timestamp.
 Notice how we've dropped the `$` symbol and how we've ditched the `captures` list altogether: everything in the capture will have the same style.
 When Sublime Text tries to match the `'([^']+)'` pattern, this one won't trigger and it will safely work!
 You can modify the other captures so they have these changes.

 So, we save again and we see this:

 ![Unexpected unexpectation]({{ site.baseurl }}/assets/images/per-post/sublime-syntax-highlighting/unexpected-unexpectation.png){: .align-center}

 Oh, no!
 Didn't we fix it?

 It's the same problem, but between the `.+` pattern and the `'([^']+)'` one.
 The former matches everywhere!
-In fact, if it wasn't the last one (i.e. it was before the `fatal` definition) it would be selected instead of the others!
+In fact, if it wasn't the last one (i.e. it was before the `fatal` definition) it would be selected instead of the log ones!

-#### Enter several contexts
+### Enter several contexts

 Okay, so we know we've matched the start of each line, and those patterns will be preferred instead of the `unexpected` one because of definition order.
-What if we could say _Okay, this is a log line, it has these tags, and after the timestamp there's the real log data; and that is expected_?
+What if we could say _Okay, this is a log line, it has these tags, and after the timestamp there's the real log data and we'll style it separately_?
 That's what we'll achieve by manipulating the context stack.

 Modify the `debug` match (and the other levels') to be like this: